Polkm/openll/README.md

 Lua gets access to the following libraries.

-OpenGL GLM GLFW OpenAL PhysicsFS
+OpenGL GLM GLFW OpenAL SOIL PhysicsFS

 In the future there will be more ...